jlink/model-based-testing/docs/README.md

 I tried to vary a bit on naming and branching logic but you can see that model-based testing does not make a lot of sense here - except for learning how to use a model in stateful properties.
-Let's use it for a revised count-up action:
+Let's therefore use it in a revised count-up action:

 ```java